plone/training/custom_search.rst

     Skip this since eea.facettednavigation is not yet compatible with Plone 5.

-We can use the indexes we created in the last chapter to further improve the talk-list.
+We can use the indexes we created in the last chapter to further improve the talk list.

-If the chapters about views seem complex, the now shown custom search addon might be a great alternative until you feel comfortable writing views and templates.
-There are several tools that allow you to add amazing custom searches and content-listings through the web in Plone.
+If the chapters about views seem complex, the custom search addon shown below might be a great alternative until you feel comfortable writing views and templates.
+There are several tools that allow you to add amazing custom searches and content listings through the web in Plone.

 .. _customsearch-eea-label: